upper waypoint

 All About Evil (2010)

 Shot in and around San Francisco’s Victoria Theater, All About Evil was written and directed by Joshua Grannell, better known to most of us as Peaches Christ.
-Gloriously camp and terrifically twisted, this 2010 slasher has a plot that would make John Waters would be proud, gory murder scenes that are genuinely shocking, plus a passion for small movie theaters that is quintessentially Bay Area.
+Gloriously camp and terrifically twisted, this 2010 slasher has a plot that would make John Waters proud, gory murder scenes that are genuinely shocking, plus a passion for small movie theaters that is quintessentially Bay Area.

 Natasha Lyonne is clearly having the time of her life in her starring role as a murderous movie-house owner.
 She’s in good company too.
-Mink Stole shows up, as does Elvira herself, Cassandra Peterson, in a deliciously low-key cameo.
+Mink Stole shows up, as does Elvira herself Cassandra Peterson, in a deliciously low-key cameo.
 All About Evil isn’t just perfect for Halloween, it should be required viewing for every movie lover in San Francisco.

 Sponsored